Bartholomew Roberts: Popular culture

-Modern flags
+Uncorroborated flags

 In modern history, Roberts has been attributed a variety of flags from description, however, only two (of one possibly being two designs) are corroborated by period eyewitness sources.
 The following flags can not be corroborated by period eyewitness sources.

 Said to be Roberts' first flag, showing himself and Death holding an hourglass.

 Said to be Roberts' new flag, showing him holding a sword and standing on two skulls, representing the heads of a Barbadian and a Martiniquian.

 Said to be an early rendition of Roberts' second flag with Saint George's Cross in the canton.

 Said to be a later rendition of Roberts' second flag, showing him holding a flaming sword.

 One of Roberts' flags described in Johnson's General History: "The Flag had a Death in it, with an Hour-Glass in one Hand, and cross Bones in the other, a Dart by it, and underneath a Heart dropping three Drops of Blood."

 One of Roberts' flags described in Johnson's General History: "it had the figure of a skeleton in it, and a man portrayed with a flaming sword in his hand, intimating a defiance of death itself."